 Shi Shi Beach is a great secluded place, perfect for finding sea stacks, tide pools, and one of the best sceneries in all the WA State beaches.

-This little vacation town is great for a family getaway.
-Ocean Shores offers plenty of fun activities for everyone, enjoy the 7-mile beachfront stretch, drive across the sand, search for beautiful seashells, dig for clams, enjoy incredible restaurants, visit the golf course, and enjoy an overnight in its beautiful accommodations.
+Damon Point is a peaceful beach located in Ocean Shores, a little vacation town that is great for a family getaway.
+Ocean Shores offers plenty of fun activities for everyone.
+Enjoy the 7-mile beachfront stretch, drive across the sand, search for beautiful seashells, dig for clams, enjoy incredible restaurants, visit the golf course, and enjoy an overnight in its beautiful accommodations.

 6. Rialto Beach

 This beach also offers one of the most spectacular shows of nature.
-The Tree Root Cave is a mesmerizing spot where you can see how erosion works.
+The Tree Root Cave (also known as Tree of Life) is a mesmerizing spot where you can see how erosion works.
 This famous tree hangs on by its roots with no soil underneath!
-(See the picture below)